-A quad cane is a cane with four points in contact with the ground.
-It is available with either a wide or small base.
-The quad cane is more stable than the single-point cane.
+A quad cane has four points in contact with the ground, providing more stability than a single-point cane.
+They are available with either a wide or small base.
 People with significant muscle weakness in both the arm and leg on one side of the body, which often happens following a stroke or brain injury, may benefit from the use of a quad cane.

-The different materials used in the shaft of the cane can change its weight and feel.
-Traditional wood is relatively heavy while aluminum is much lighter.
-We are also seeing newer, lightweight materials like carbon fiber.
+The different materials used in the shaft of a cane can change its weight and feel.
+Traditional wood is relatively heavy while aluminum and carbon fiber are much lighter.

-Underarm Crutches, also known as Axillary Crutches, are by far the most commonly used type.
-The majority of temporary crutch users should use this style crutch.
-They require a minimum of training and substantially less upper extremity strength than other types of crutches and are generally less expensive.
+Underarm crutches (also known as axillary crutches) are by far the most commonly used type of crutch.
+They require minimal training and substantially less upper extremity strength than other types of crutches and are generally less expensive.
 Crutches are most likely to be the appropriate walking aid when a person must not bear any weight on one leg, as would be the case with a broken leg, ankle, or foot.

-Adjust the Overall Height of the crutch first, With the user standing erect, looking straight ahead with shoulders squared, place the crutch tip 6 to 8 inches forward of the toes and the same distance out to the side.
+Adjust the overall height of the crutch first.
+With the user standing erect, looking straight ahead with shoulders squared, place the crutch tip 6 to 8 inches in front of the toes and the same distance out to the side.
 Then adjust the crutch height to bring the underarm pad up to a position approximately one inch below the front of the underarm.
 The height adjustment should not have the crutch pressed too tightly under the arm in order to avoid unnecessary pressure and irritation.
-However, it should not be so short as to cause the user to have to stoop in order to obtain support.
+However, the crutch should not be so short as to cause the user to have to stoop in order to obtain support.